 2. Get high-quality puppy food

 The best food for newborn puppies is their mother’s milk.
 However, if the mother is out of the picture, you will need to buy high-quality puppy food.
-There are some general tips that can help you choose the right food for your newborn litter of puppies:
+Some general tips can help you choose the right food for your newborn litter of puppies:

 • Look for a food that is specifically designed for newborn puppies.
 This type of food will be easy for them to digest and will provide all of the nutrients they need.